 Worst: Gamble It

 If you do use your bonus to gamble and attempt to hit the jackpot, you must report your winnings on your tax return.
-In fact, if you don’t the casino could withhold taxes from your payment.
 So, you’ll be paying taxes on your bonus twice — when you receive it from your employer and if you win money using it to gamble.